tachiyomiorg/website/src/help/faq/README.md

 The source you selected may have Cloudflare protection on and is enforcing CAPTCHAs.

 1. Find a manga in your library that is from the source you're trying to access
-1. Tap on the overflow menu in the Info tab (3 dots)
+2. Tap on the <Navigation item="old_overflow"/> in the **Info** tab
-1. Open in Webview
+3. Open in WebView
-1. Complete the CAPTCHA if present and wait for the page to finish loading
+4. Complete the CAPTCHA if present and wait for the page to finish loading
-1. Press back rather than exiting the app and if that does not work, use the back arrow
+5. Press back rather than exiting the app and if that does not work, use the back arrow

 ### MangaDex